mgunnar/mgunnar/README.md

 - 🔭 I am currently working at DBServer as a software development intern since 2021-10.
 - 🌱 I’m currently learning Node, React, Ruby on Rails, mongoDB.
 - 👯 I’m looking to collaborate on accessibility apps.
-- 🤔 I’m looking for help with unity testing.
+- 🤔 I’m looking for help with unit testing.
 - 📫 How to reach me: https://www.linkedin.com/in/matheusgunnar/
 - ⚡ Fun fact: Husband and soon to be father of a beautiful girl, in career transition, bachelor of law.